Nook-UA/Nook-UA/docs/The Platform/architecture.md

 - **Purpose**: Store data such as:
   - Availability data from the video processing module.
-  - User information, park locations, and (historical availability trends, MAYBE?).
+  - User information, park locations, and historical availability trends.
 - **Database Choices**:
   - **SQL Database**: Usage of `PostgreSQL` for relational data like user data, park locations, etc.
   - **NoSQL Database**: For fast, flexible access to availability data we considered `Redis` for caching availability info.